zwiebert/tronferno-mcu/docs/CLI.md

 * weekly=TTTTTTT - sets a timer for each week day. week days are from left to right: monday, tuesday, wednesday, thursday, friday, saturday, sunday
-  * T each T is a 8 digit time string like described above with daily option.
+  * T - Each T is a 8 digit time string like described above with daily option.
 A plus sign repeats the previous T.  So you can copy the values from monday to tuesday and so on.

        `timer weekly=0730-++++0900-+;    up monday-friday at 07:30, and saturday-sunday at 09:00`